google/gapid/CONTRIBUTING.md

     git checkout -b <my-branch>
     ```
 1. Make changes, commit the changes, and squash them into a single commit.
-1. Use the presubmit script to check code formatting and other things:
+1. Make sure you've setup your environment correctly before running the presubmit tests:
     ```
     # Install clang-format 6.0
     sudo apt-get install -y clang-format-6.0
     export CLANG_FORMAT=clang-format-6.0

+    # Provide path for the autopep8 binary (or you can add its location to your PATH)
+    export AUTOPEP8=~/.local/bin/autopep8
+    ```
-    # Run the script
+1. Run the presubmit script to check code formatting and other things:
+    ```
     ./kokoro/presubmit/presubmit.sh
     ```
 1. Fix potential issues, commit the fix, squash into a single commit again.